Ammar al-Baluchi: Preparation for the 9/11 attacks

 On 29 June, a man named "Isam Mansur" wired $5,000 to the Western Union at 1440 Broadway in New York, where Shehhi picked it up.
-This is alleged to have been Baluchi, since two later direct payments into Shehhi's Sun Trust account from the Exchange Center, a $10,000 payment to Shehhi on 18 July from "Isam Mansur" and a $9,500 5 August payment from "Isam Mansour", gave Baluchi's PO Box number.
+This is alleged to have been al-Baluchi, since two later direct payments into Shehhi's Sun Trust account from the Exchange Center, a $10,000 payment to Shehhi on 18 July from "Isam Mansur" and a $9,500 5 August payment from "Isam Mansour", gave al-Baluchi's PO Box number.

-On 8 August, Baluchi opened a bank account at Dubai Islamic Bank, using his name, passport and phone number.
-A $20,000 payment from Baluchi's bank account to Shehhi's Sun Trust account on 29 August gave a phone number one digit different from the one given by Isam Mansour on 5 August.
+On 8 August, al-Baluchi opened a bank account at Dubai Islamic Bank, using his name, passport and phone number.
+A $20,000 payment from al-Baluchi's bank account to Shehhi's Sun Trust account on 29 August gave a phone number one digit different from the one given by Isam Mansour on 5 August.

 A $70,000 payment was made to Shehhi's account by "Hani (Fawaz Trading)" on 17 September from the same exchange centre.
-Hani gave a telephone number one digit removed from the one Baluchi used on the transfer from his bank account on 29 August.
+Hani gave a telephone number one digit removed from the one al-Baluchi used on the transfer from his bank account on 29 August.

-In September, Hani Hanjour went to Dubai, where Baluchi gave him $3,000 to open a new bank account, and later deposited $5,000 in the account which Hanjour later accessed from ATMs in the United States.
-When Ahmed al-Ghamdi went to Dubai, Baluchi helped him purchase a cell phone.
+In September, Hani Hanjour went to Dubai, where al-Baluchi gave him $3,000 to open a new bank account, and later deposited $5,000 in the account which Hanjour later accessed from ATMs in the United States.
+When Ahmed al-Ghamdi went to Dubai, al-Baluchi helped him purchase a cell phone.
 It is believed nine of the hijackers met with him in Dubai and received various levels of aid.

 The 9/11 Commission Report stated that he "relied on the unremarkable nature of his transactions, which were essentially invisible amid the billions of dollars flowing daily across the globe."

-On 27 August 2001, Baluchi applied for a visa to travel to the United States for a week after his employer announced the closing of their Dubai branch, and the government had sent notices informing the employees their work permits had been rescinded and they had to leave the country.
+On 27 August 2001, al-Baluchi applied for a visa to travel to the United States for a week after his employer announced the closing of their Dubai branch, and the government had sent notices informing the employees their work permits had been rescinded and they had to leave the country.
 He was declined since he appeared to be an economic immigrant, and instead moved back home to Pakistan a few days before the attacks.

-Post-9/11
+Post-9/11 period

-Moving back in with his parents in Karachi, Pakistan, Baluchi saw his uncle several times when he came to visit.
-According to a short biography written by the United States government's Central Intelligence Agency (CIA), after the Taliban was initially driven from power after the 9/11 attack, al-Balouchi assisted KSM in organizing the movement of al-Qaeda operatives and their families to safehouses in Pakistan.
+Moving back in with his parents in Karachi, Pakistan, al-Baluchi saw his uncle several times when he came to visit.
+According to a short biography written by the United States government's Central Intelligence Agency (CIA), after the Taliban was initially driven from power after the 9/11 attack, al-Baluchi assisted KSM in organizing the movement of al-Qaeda operatives and their families to safehouses in Pakistan.